UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 Which is called depends on the parameters that are passed when creating the object.

 ### Overloaded Member Functions
-The function `setReal` is overloaded three times:
+The function `setValue` is overloaded three times:

 ```C++
     void setValue(double u) {